lubuntu-team/manual/source/3/3.2/3.2.12/power_management.rst

 Power management manages what to do on laptop batteries when the power is low what happens when your lid to a laptop is closed and what to do when your computer is idle for long periods.

-Useage
+Usage
 ------
 LXQt power management watches your battery, laptop lid, and idleness on the screen.
 Each one of the checkbox is to battery laptop lid and idleness is a checkbox to enable or disable each.

 The :guilabel:`Battery` tab has settings for monitoring your battery power level and some settings.
-On a laptop power management should show a + with a ring around it represeneting your current battery charge on your laptop when it is charging with a full green circle meaning you are fully charged in the system tray.
-If your battery is discharging you will see a - sybmol at the center of the circle.
+On a laptop power management should show a + with a ring around it representing your current battery charge on your laptop when it is charging with a full green circle meaning you are fully charged in the system tray.
+If your battery is discharging you will see a - symbol at the center of the circle.
 If you hover the mouse cursor over this it will show the percent of charge as a percentage and whether the battery is charging or discharging.
 When your battery is fully charged it will turn into a black circle.

 The field :guilabel:`Enable Batter Watcher` Watches the battery on your system.
 The field :guilabel:`When Power is low then:` lets you choose what to do when your batter is low.
 The :guilabel:`Warning` field provides a duration to show a warning for low power.
 To change the level for low level of battery change the :guilabel:`Level is low at` field.
 The checkbox :guilabel:`Use icons from theme` changes the appearance of your battery to be the battery icon from your icon theme.